wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `replace()` just invalidates an existing entry plus its replacement info (by calling `replaced()` into the replacement manager), and sets a new address to the entry.
 Method `deallocate()` simply invalidates an entry and its replacement information.

+### Replacement Manager

+The memory hierarchy provides several flavors of the replacement manager, which are contained in file `replacementManager.h`.
+This file also defines two extra classes: `class ReplacementInfo` and `class CoherenceReplacementInfo`, which must be included in tag array entries, and obtainable by calling `getReplacementInfo()` on these entries (i.e., the type `T` argument of `class cacheArray`).
+Both classes store the information that is necessary to make a replacement decision within a set.